 28. Copy editor

-Text content production might be at an all-time-high, but with much of it being soulless AI, companies are on the lookout for editors that are able to ensure quality and consistency of voice.
+Text content production might be at an all-time-high, but with much of it being soulless AI, companies are on the lookout for editors who are able to ensure quality and consistency of voice.

 $500-800 per week to start, senior editors can make $1500 per week or more